 - Important to the production of Auxins, a natural and essential growth hormone

 Trace minerals, or Micro Elements as they are often referred to, are essential for soil, plant, animal, and human health.
 We know more about this subject today then ever before.
-These micro elements are needed only in very small quantities; a few parts per million to a few parts per billion are adequate.
+These micro elements are needed only in very small quantities; a few parts per million in many cases.

-The standard soil test does not test for trace elements.
-It tests only for the first eleven minerals listed above with the addition of exchangeable Hydrogen and Aluminum.
+The soil test we recommend includes Cobalt, Molybdenum, Selenium, and Silicon.
 There are several ways to ensure that your soil has adequate amounts of trace elements.

 - Azomite Volcanic Minerals: Sourced from Utah and contains 71 trace elements